4 Harsh Truths about Lead Generation That Will Make You Burn All Your Plans

 #3 Not planning a Content marketing strategy for your product

 Content marketing is an effective strategy you can use to generate leads for your business.
-In fact, 85% 0f b2b marketers say lead generation is their most important content marketing goal in 2016.
+In fact, 85% 0f b2b marketers say lead generation strategies is their most important content marketing goal in 2016.

 As good as it sounds, if you don’t have a content marketing strategy in place for your product, your level of success will be low.